emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mysql.md

     ```

 4. For professional deployment, set up to allow EMQ X cluster IP segments to access the database (optional).
-     To obtain the deployment segments go to Deployment Details → View VPC Peering Connections Information to replicate the deployment VPC CIDR.
+     To get the deployment segments go to Deployment Details → View VPC Peering Connections Information to replicate the deployment VPC CIDR.

      ```mysql
        # Professional Deployment CIDR: 10.11.x.%